 GROSS: My interview with Bruce Springsteen was recorded one year ago at his home studio in New Jersey.
 His memoir, "Born To Run," has just been published in paperback.

 (SOUNDBITE OF SONG, "BORN TO RUN")

-SPRINGSTEEN: (Singing) In the day we sweat it out on the streets of a runaway American dream.
-At night we ride through the mansions of glory in suicide machines.
-Sprung from cages out on highway nine, chrome-wheeled, fuel-injected and stepping out over the line.
+SPRINGSTEEN: (Singing) In the day, we sweat it out on the streets of a runaway American dream.
+At night, we ride through the mansions of glory in suicide machines.
+Sprung from cages out on highway nine, chrome wheeled, fuel injected, and stepping out over the line.
 Oh, baby, this town rips the bones from your back.
 It's a death trap.
 It's a suicide rap.
-We've got to get out while we're young 'cause tramps like us, baby, we were born to run.
+We have to get out while we're young 'cause tramps like us, baby, we were born to run.

 GROSS: Bruce Springsteen's solo show, "Springsteen On Broadway," premieres next month.
 This is FRESH AIR.

 (SOUNDBITE OF THE BAMBOOS' "THE BAMBOOS THEME")

 NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.